wsl-workshop/wsl-workshop.github.io/README.md

 # Topics of Interest

-Interested topics include, but are not limited to:

 - Theory and applications of **incomplete supervision**, e.g., semi-supervised learning, active learning and positive-unlabeled learning;

 - Theory and applications of **inexact supervision**, e.g., multi-instance learning and complementary learning;